dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - The `PhoneDialer.Current` property has been removed.
 Use `PhoneDialer.Default` instead.
 - `OpenGLView` has been removed.

+The following behavior has changed from the previous release:

+- Use of the <xref:Microsoft.Maui.Controls.Maps.Map> control from XAML now requires the following `xmlns` namespace declaration: `xmlns:maps="http://schemas.microsoft.com/dotnet/2021/maui/maps"`.
+- Image caching is disabled on Android when loading an image from a stream with the [`ImageSource.FromStream`](xref:Microsoft.Maui.Controls.ImageSource.FromStream%2A) method.
+This is due to the lack of data from which to create a reasonable cache key.

 <!-- ## Performance

 Performance is a key focus of .NET MAUI in .NET 7: